This creamy asparagus potato casserole combines the classic flavor combination of asparagus, cream and ham in a delicious casserole.

 Class II: These asparagus may be more curved and have a thickness of 12 - 16 mm.

-And then there are asparagus that don't fall into one of these three classes.
+And then there is asparagus that doesn't fall into one of these three classes.
 They are too short, too thin, too thick, or broken.
-These are good to use in a soup, salad or quiche.
+These are good to use in a soup, salad, or quiche.

-How do you know if your asparagus is
+How do you know if your veggie is fresh?

 You can check if asparagus is fresh by moving two asparagus over each other.
 Fresh asparagus “squeak” when you make this move.
 A second check is whether the juice that gets to the bottom of the asparagus when you squeeze it lightly tastes sweet and certainly not bitter.